1j01/jspaint/README.md

 Multiplayer support currently relies on Firebase, which is not open source software.

-You could create a [Firebase Realtime Database](https://firebase.google.com/docs/database/web/start) instance and fork JS Paint to point to it if you want, but the multiplayer mode is very shoddy so far.
+You could create a [Firebase Realtime Database](https://firebase.google.com/docs/database/web/start) instance and edit JS Paint's `sessions.js` to point to it, replacing the `config` passed to `initializeApp` with the config from the Firebase Console when you set up a Web App.

+But the multiplayer mode is very shoddy so far.
+It should be replaced with something open source, more secure, more efficient, and more robust.

 ## Embed in your website